rebelsky/sams-assorted-musings-reflections/go-forth-grinnellian.md

 name recognition, not just so that we can recruit more students [8], but also so that people are more likely to consider hiring our students [9].
-If the ad contributes substantially to us getting one more full-pay student for each of the next for years, it has paid for itself.
+If the ad contributes substantially to us getting one more full-pay student for each of the next four years, it has paid for itself.
 Will that happen?
 I don't know; I'm not wise in such matters.
 But the stories look compelling and might get some folks to take a second look [10].
 If a thousand people follow the link to read more, and that leads to ten